 - The positive (+) end is identified with a red plastic cover or connected to red wires, while the negative (-) end will have black markings.

-- Use a wrench to loosen the nut on the black/negative (-) end of the battery.
+- Always remove the negative cable first.
+Use a wrench to loosen the nut on the black/negative (-) end of the battery.

 - Detach the black/negative (-) cable from the battery.

-- Detach the red/positive (+) cable from the batery.
+- Detach the red/positive (+) cable from the battery.